Combinatorics of Hurwitz degenerations and tropical realizability: Introduction

 \section{Introduction}

-In this paper, we use the combinatorics of degenerations of Hurwitz covers to study the tropical realizability problem for maps out of tropical curves.
-We make significant advances on the current state-of-the-art for maps from tropical curves of genus two.
-We also give new proofs of several known realizability theorems using these methods.
+In this paper, we use the combinatorics of degenerations of Hurwitz covers to study the tropical realizability problem for maps from tropical curves.
+We establish new realizability criteria for curves of genus two and provide new proofs of several known realizability theorems using these techniques.